 CARL SEVILLE is a green builder, educator, and consultant on sustainability to the residential construction industry.
-After a 25-year career in the remodeling industry, he has dedicated himself to advancing residential green building and remodeling by consulting with, speaking to, writing for, and training industry professionals, and by certifying homes under the LEEDLeadership in Energy and Environmental Design.
+After a 25-year career in the remodeling industry, he and a partner founded a company, SK Collaborative, dedicated to advancing residential green building and remodeling by consulting with, speaking to, writing for, and training industry professionals, and by certifying homes under the LEEDLeadership in Energy and Environmental Design.
 LEED for Homes is the residential green building program from the United States Green Building Council (USGBC).
 While this program is primarily designed for and applicable to new home projects, major gut rehabs can qualify. , EarthCraft, NAHBNational Association of Home Builders, which awards a Model Green Home Certification., and Energy StarLabeling system sponsored by the Environmental Protection Agency and the US Department of Energy for labeling the most energy-efficient products on the market; applies to a wide range of products, from computers and office equipment to refrigerators and air conditioners. programs.

 Want to learn more about Carl Seville?
 Read Carl's green story.

 Like many builders, Carl Seville edged into the field from the side.

 From a young age, he wanted to be an architect.
 But two years at the Rhode Island School of Design convinced him otherwise; he finished with a degree in industrial design and a minor in jewelry and metalsmithing.
 Meanwhile, his real career had begun in the form of carpentry work, during school.

 With his studies complete, Seville began working full time for a renovation contractor in Atlanta, then launched his own firm.
 "I was arrogant and stubborn enough to start my own company in my early 20s," he says now, "and after about 20 years in the business finally figured out what I was doing."